influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 [horizontally](#horizontal-scaling).
 Because compaction is a compute-heavy process, vertical scaling (especially increasing the available CPU) is the most effective scaling strategy for the Compactor.
-Horizontal scaling increases compaction throughput, but not as well as vertical scaling.
+Horizontal scaling increases compaction throughput, but not as efficiently as vertical scaling.

 ---